ideastouch/js-array-ext/README.md

 =========
 A small library with array generic operations.

-#  WARNING!!!!
-The npm scope of this package was removed from his name.
-Please do not install this package anymore, instead go to <https://www.npmjs.com/package/js-array-ext>.

-## Installation
-Installation becomes:
-`npm install js-array-ext`

 ### Philosophy under the hood
 I think that most of the time what algorithm's programer does is iterate in different ways over one or many list of element and for each iteration applying a process.
 Some of those iteration are simply _join_, _intersection_, etc, in the other occasions could be no so easy to see which is the generic iteration/operation we need.